 - Predictive: Predictive analysis is all about forecasting what might happen next, often using approaches such as linear and non-linear regression, predictive data mining and predictive simulation.

 - Prescriptive: Prescriptive analysis considers specific scenarios and determines a business' best course of action, often relying on decision analysis, optimization models and simulation optimization.
 For example, airline companies use it to determine how to price their tickets.

 It’s also important that you develop business, technical and communication skills beyond data interpretation too.
 “Students should learn business strategy and financial modeling, data visualization, analytics tools and techniques and how to communicate business insights to a variety of stakeholders,” Oquist said.

 A master’s program should help you practice your communication skills because your job won’t stop after the analysis is done.
-Once you’ve made sense of the information, you’ll need to share your findings with those involved. “(Business analytics) involves storytelling with compelling narratives and appropriate data visualizations so that leaders can make better decisions,” Dr. Candace Sleeman, technical program facilitator for business analytics at SNHU, said.
-According to Sleeman, developing project management, research, organizational and programming skills are also essential.
+Once you’ve made sense of the information, you’ll need to share your findings with those involved.
+"Business analytics tells the story of the data to help leaders make better-informed decisions," said Monique Jordan, senior associate dean of business at SNHU.
+"Business analytics tells the data story through clear narratives and visualizations."
+According to Jordan, curiosity, research, program management and programming skills are also helpful.

 Some of the areas you’ll have an opportunity to focus on in a degree program are:

 Since business analytics efforts are applicable to all industries, the skills associated with the profession are sought-after, according to Jordan.

 Finding an online business analytics program that fits your life is important.
 Be sure to consider factors including affordability, timing, relevancy and faculty in your decision-making.